 Chambers welcomes applications from all individuals who wish to explore life at the Bar.
 Chambers looks for the following criteria in selecting candidates:

 - Genuine interest in Chambers and our areas of practice;

 - Genuine interest in finding out more about a career the Bar; and

 Priority will be given to applicants who have not previously undertaken a mini-pupillage.

 Due to Chambers being a listed building in the Inner Temple, we are unable to offer step free access to our London premises.
 However, Chambers will endeavour to make alternative arrangements for successful mini-pupil candidates to attend only accessible courts, conduct meetings in other mutually convenient premises, such as the Inns of Court, and ensure that the candidate is provided with the full educational benefits of a mini-pupillage.

-Chambers can arrange mini-pupillages at our Bristol and Birmingham premises on request; however, the vast majority of mini pupillages are conducted in London where they are supervised by the mini pupillage co-coordinator, Maria Gherman.
+Chambers can arrange mini-pupillages at our Birmingham premises on request; however, the vast majority of mini pupillages are conducted in London.

-Candidates should send their applications to firstname.lastname@example.org for the attention of Michael McHardy.
+Candidates should send their applications to Recruitment@10kbw.co.uk.
 All applications should set out dates of availability.